 So the Groupon app with the TestFairy SDK is run by thousands of company employees all around the world, using different languages and devices.
 You don’t tell them what to do, right?
 You just encourage them to use the app and let you know if they find something?

-We don’t tell them what to do, at least not at this point.
+Employee engagement with our development app (Cat food) has been incredible.
+We give them no prompts, and they use the app just like Groupon customers and report any bugs they uncover..
 Most of the time, it gets released and people pick it up and use it day-to-day.
 They raise a ticket or put feedback into the system, and then they get a $20 Groupon Bucks per bug if it’s the first unique bug of that type, or $50 Groupon Bucks if their improvement idea actually ends up in the application.
 We don’t just use it for bugs, it’s also used to suggest improvements to the app.”

 By the way, you call it cat-food?
 Is that the same as dog-food? 🙂